 In 1995 she embarked on a solo career at the age of 24.
 Rapley has been a regular face in television broadcasting and advertising campaigns.
 She has also regularly spoken at education courses, universities and conferences, and served as a judge at live and televised talent shows.

 Either working solo or with other groups, she has toured New Zealand, Australia, America, Samoa, Canada, Fiji, Rarotonga, the UK and Europe.
 Over the course of her career she has toured with, opened for, and played alongside the likes of Billy TK, Herbs, Public Enemy, UB40, The Neville Brothers, MC Hammer, De La Soul, Ice T, Janet Jackson, M People, The Mint Chicks, Talib Kweli, The Fugees, Ben Harper and others.
 She also regularly performs at festivals both in New Zealand and abroad.

 Between her collaborations with other artists and solo releases, Rapley's music has been released via Deepgrooves, Southside Records, Reprise Records, Eternal, Wea Records, Tangata, Kog Transmissions, Universal Jazz, Festival Mushroom, Bounce Records, Loop Recordings Aot(ear)oa, BMG and Sony.

-Between 2000 and 2001 Rapley acted as a music journalist for Selector Magazine.
+Between 2000 and 2001 Rapley wrote for Selector Magazine.
 During this time she interviewed Ben Harper, Destiny’s Child, Aaliyah, Michael Franti and Ben Harper.